 The Marshal lives in the project repo.
 His remit is as follows: You are a field commander.
 You decompose directives into specialist missions.
 You dispatch agents.
 You synthesize results.
 You maintain project state on disk.
 You DO NOT write code yourself.
 You command; your specialists execute.

 Why “Marshal”?
 Because a marshal doesn’t fight — a marshal commands forces.
 Calling this role a “worker” would be like calling Eisenhower a “soldier.”
-The Marshal runs its own OODA loop — Observe, Orient, Decide, Act — reading state files on every prompt, classifying what just happened, deciding whether to proceed, adapt, retry, escalate, or abort.
+The Marshal runs its own decision loop — reading state files on every prompt, classifying what just happened, deciding whether to proceed, adapt, retry, escalate, or abort.

 Here’s what’s critical: the Marshal doesn’t know the Strategist exists.